Traditional Belgian Food in Brussels: 17 Must-Eats!

 If you are looking for Brussels, Belgium food to eat, you can’t skip tartare.

-It’s raw, minced meat with egg yolk, mayonnaise, chopped onions and a seasoning that varies from restaurant to restaurant.
+It’s raw, minced meat with egg yolk, mayonnaise, chopped onions, and seasoning that varies from restaurant to restaurant.

 Even though it might be surprising to foreigners, this is one of the most popular food in Belgium.